Rio Simpson

 Major Trails And Attractions

 The El Claro sector near the reserve entrance features a series of cascades and a visitor center with interpretive displays on the Aysén ecosystem.
 Hiking trails traverse native lenga and coigüe forest with excellent views up and down the Simpson Valley.
-The Río Simpson itself offers brown trout and rainbow trout fly fishing, which draws sport fishers from across Chile and internationally.
-Birdwatching along the river margins is productive, particularly for Torrent ducks and Kingfisher-type species.
-The scenic Carretera Austral highway running through the reserve provides excellent wildlife viewing opportunities from the vehicle.
+The Río Simpson offers fly fishing for both native species and introduced brown and rainbow trout, drawing sport fishers from across Chile and internationally.
+[1] Birdwatching along the river margins is productive, particularly for Torrent ducks.
+The scenic Carretera Austral highway running through the reserve provides excellent wildlife viewing opportunities.

 Visitor Facilities And Travel

-The reserve is immediately accessible from Coyhaique, which is the regional capital with an airport (Aeropuerto Teniente Vidal) serving Santiago.
-The Carretera Austral passes through the reserve, and buses and tourist vehicles transit regularly.
+The reserve is immediately accessible from Coyhaique, approximately 37 km along the Carretera Austral toward Puerto Aysén.
+[1] Coyhaique is the regional capital with an airport (Aeropuerto Teniente Vidal) serving Santiago.
 CONAF operates the El Claro visitor center with parking, restrooms, and interpretive trails near the main access point.
 Basic picnic and rest facilities are available at several points.
 The reserve is open year-round.
 Coyhaique has a full range of accommodation and services.
 The reserve is often visited as a warm-up to longer Aysén adventures along the Carretera Austral.

 Conservation And Sustainability

 Río Simpson faces ongoing challenges from its dual role as a conservation reserve and a transportation corridor.
 Road traffic on the Carretera Austral creates vehicle strikes for wildlife and facilitates invasion by roadside exotic plants.
-Historical logging has left a mixed-age forest that is gradually recovering native old-growth characteristics.
-Introduced rainbow and brown trout in the river system displace and predate native fish species.
+Historical logging and fires during the early colonization era left a mixed-age forest that is gradually recovering native old-growth characteristics.
+[1] Introduced rainbow and brown trout in the river system displace and predate native fish species.
 The reserve's watershed function for Coyhaique's water supply creates an incentive for conservation.
 CONAF works with the municipality on fire prevention, given that wildfire near the regional capital would have major public safety implications.